nomadxxxx/mpvlock/README.md

 2. Designed for Wayland and Hyprland from hyprlock to provide more flexible theming options.
 3. Integrates with hypridle for idle timeout locking.

+### In Development
+- [ ] On-click features for labels (incl font change on hover)
+- [ ] Dropdown boxes (to support theme switching / script selection)
+- [ ] Support for random theme or background on load
+- [ ] Progress bar for playerctl widgets and script
+- [ ] Better handing of multi-monitor setups

 ### Prerequisites

 Before installing mpvlock, ensure you have the following dependencies: